ozone-io/runner-chef-solo/README.md

 bootstrap-chef
 ==============

 A script that installs, configures and runs chef solo, that works on all recent unix distributions.

-(Except Arch Linux and Freebsd)
+The script takes most of the code from the chef installation script!

 ### Prerequisites
 * Internet Access